andrewjmack/covid-data-visualization/README.md

 In addition to the dashboard, API endpoints are provided to allow for ease of access to clean U.S. source data on this topic to aid in the democratization of data.
 These endpoints are served via SQLite database, Flask app and SQLAlchemy for object relational mapping.

-Contents
+Repo Contents
 ------
+The repository contents must be downloaded in order to run locally, with additional requirements detailed below.

+   - **Covid_cleaning.ipynb** (Jupyter Notebook) contains the extraction and cleaning of the source, third-party data
+   - **resources** contains the resulting CSV files
+   - **app** contains the SQLite database (which schema and tables rely on the resources CSV files) and the API application to access the clean data
+   - **static** contains the JavaScript and CSS files for the dashboard
+   - **index.html** launches the dashboard

 Requirements for Use
 ------
-There are several prerequisites for accessing and utilizing the various stages of extraction, transformation, loading ("ETL") and visualization.
+There are several prerequisites for accessing and utilizing the various stages of extraction, transformation, loading ("ETL") and visualization, the chief among them being Python.
 The following are available for installation via Python Package Index; refer to source documentation for further details:

-   Jupyter Notebook:
+   ..* Jupyter Notebook:

-   `pip install notebook`
+   ... install: `pip install notebook`

-   `jupyter notebook`
+   ... run: `jupyter notebook`

-   SQLAlchemy:
+   ..* SQLAlchemy:

-   `pip install SQLAlchemy`
+   ... install: `pip install SQLAlchemy`

-   Pandas:
+   ..* Pandas:

-   `pip install pandas`
+   ... install: `pip install pandas`

-   Flask:
+   ..* Flask:

-   `pip install Flask`
+   ... install: `pip install Flask`
-   To suppress Cross-Origin Resource Sharing (CORS) error:
+   ...
+Suppress Cross-Origin Resource Sharing (CORS) error:
-   `pip install Flask-Cors`
+   ... `pip install Flask-Cors`

 The SQLite database is provided herein, but can be recreated by following the instructions in the Schema.SQL file.